 There are still options to provide domain-name-based email addresses for free (well, free other than the domain name registration fee), such as through the registrar if they support email forwarding or through one of the companies that provide free DNS and email forwarding.
 The email forwarding services basically redirect your customized email address(es) to your ISP, Gmail, etc email address(es), rather than provide mailbox services like Google Apps does.

-Users browsing this forum: busterk and 22 guests
+Users browsing this forum: UncleBen and 21 guests